Go Ad-Free

 To lower your blood pressure with food, emphasize vegetables and skip the sweets.
 Following a DASH diet and eating plenty of garlic (or taking a supplement) can help.

 When the American College of Cardiology and the American Heart Association collaborated on new blood pressure guidelines in 2017, the cut-off numbers for hypertension got lower.
 That means a lot more people have to worry about high blood pressure.
 But not everyone with blood pressure higher than 120/80 needs medicine.
 Are there ways you can lower your blood pressure with food?
 Luckily, some very tasty foods can help you bring those numbers down.
-The most recent study tags dark chocolate as a winner.
+One study tags dark chocolate as a winner.

 Dark Chocolate Lovers Have Lower Blood Pressure: